olliethedev/ui-builder/README.md

     -   This schema powers the automatic generation of a properties form in the editor using [Auto-Form](https://github.com/vantezzen/autoform/tree/pure-shadcn).
     -   Currently supported Zod types for auto-form generation include: `boolean`, `date`, `number`, `string`, `enum` (of supported types), `object` (with supported property types), and `array` (of objects with supported property types).
 -   `from`: **Required**.
 The source import path for the component.
 This is used when generating React code.
+-   `isFromDefaultExport`: Optional.
+If true, indicates the component should be imported as a default export when generating React code.
 -   `fieldOverrides`: Optional.
 An object to customize the auto-generated form fields for the component's properties in the editor's sidebar.
     -   The keys of this object correspond to the prop names defined in the Zod schema.
     -   The values are typically functions that receive the current `layer` object and return configuration options for the `AutoForm` field.
 These options can control the field's label, input type (`fieldType`), visibility (`isHidden`), placeholder text, render logic, and more.
 See the AutoForm documentation for available options.